STANAG Magazines | Ya got some? Get these rifles!

-Whether your favorite is HexMag, Magpul PMAG USGI surplus or Lancer varieties, chances are if you’re reading this post, you own at least a handful.
-One of the greatest, but least known aspects of these magazines is their compatibility with different weapon systems.
+One of the greatest, but least known aspects of the STANAG magazine is its compatibility with different weapon systems.
 So if you’re stocking up on mags in case of a potential ban, it might be equally wise to pick up an extra rifle or two without having to worry about buying enough magazines for them.
-After spending an inordinate amount of time scouring gun shops, personal ads and various gun forums I’ve found four great guns that utilize these prolific magazines.
+After spending an inordinate amount of time scouring gun shops, personal ads, and various gun forums I’ve found four great guns that utilize the prolific STANAG magazine.

-The first rifle on our list is the brainchild of the M16/AR16’s original designer, Eugene Stoner.
+The first rifle on our list of rifles that use a STANAG magazine is the brainchild of the M16/AR16’s original designer, Eugene Stoner.
 Stoner and his partner Arthur Miller envisioned an alternative to their AR15 rifle that would be easier for less developed nations to build than the M16.
 So instead of aluminum forgings, the AR-18 was built from two major materials – steel stampings and polymer furniture.

 Zastava PAP M90NP

 AK lovers just stopped in their tracks at this addition to the list.
-Yes, there is a full-sized 5.56mm AK rifle that uses STANAG magazines!
-(There’s also a pistol, the M85NP, but I’m leaning towards shoulder-fired guns in this piece)
+Yes, there is a full-sized 5.56mm AK rifle that uses a STANAG magazine!
+(There’s also a pistol, the M85NP, but I’m leaning towards shoulder-fired guns in this piece.)

 Like all Zastava Products, the M90NP is made in Serbia to demanding standards.
 The M90 is basically a modified NPAP/M70 rifle rechambered in 5.56mm with a magazine well adapter bolted on.
 What this means in practical terms, is that the rifle can use both furniture and accessories meant for Yugo or Serbian pattern full-sized AK rifles while still utilizing inexpensive AR15 STANAG magazines.